Q: What is the registration timeline?

 Q: When will online registration be available?

-A: Early registration for those who pre-registered starts March 2nd 11am EST 2019.
+A: Early registration for those who pre-registered starts in February, 2020, after pre-registration closes.

 Q: What is pre-registration and how can it help me get the classes I want?